gap-system/GapWWW/README.md

 For larger changes, it will be useful to build a local version of the GAP website first.
 This requires use of [Jekyll](https://jekyllrb.com).

+## Actually publishing changes to the website

+After a change has been committed this repository, currently one needs to manually get the change onto the website.
+This can be done as follows:

+1. ssh into `gap-web.host.cs.st-andrews.ac.uk` (requires an account in St Andrews)

+2. for a test deployment (recommended), first `cd test.gap-system.org` (then the update will be published on <https://test.gap-system.org>), otherwise `cd www.gap-system.org`

+3. run `git up` (an alias we configured there for `git pull --ff-only`)

+4. run `jekyll build`

+That's it.

+## Warning about package manuals

+Note that `Manuals` directory is not in this git repository, as it is too large (about XXX GB of data).
+This is why they are only on the server, in the directory `~/www.gap-system.org/Manuals` (so be very careful never to delete that!).
+To get them to appear in the right place on the website (they don't automatically, as they are not in the `~/www.gap-system.org/_site` directory), we configured nginx to put them there, via `/host/gap-web/nginx.d/www.gap-system.org/_global.conf`

+## Tweaking the server config

+In general, config files for the nging web server are in `/host/gap-web/nginx.d/` E.g. in `/host/gap-web/nginx.d/www.gap-system.org`.

+You need to read up about nginx config syntax if you want to fully master these, but for basic things it usually suffices to look at the existing config files and one can often guess what they do.

+After you make a config change it won't have any effect immediately.
+You need to tell nginx to reload its config.
+But first, validate it for syntax errors:

+    nginx -c /host/gap-web/nginx.conf -t

+If that worked, reload the config:

+    nginx -c /host/gap-web/nginx.conf -s reload